With respect to Division of Stone Disease, we provide treatment for stones in the kidney, the ureter, urinary bladder and in the urethra.

 For the post-operative course, the patient will generally need to stay in the hospital for 2 to 3 days after the procedure.
 He or she will also undergo additional x-rays or ultrasound studies, to determine if there are any residual stone fragments present.
 A large amount of residue will require the urologist to look again with a nephroscope to remove it.
 The other alternative is to treat the remaining fragments with ESWL.

 From the site of the puncture, the patient will have a drainage tube and a urethral catheter, for a day or two.
 Following the removal of the flank drainage tube, urine may leak for a day.
-Post-operatively, the urologist will also encourage a high fluid intake to keep the daily volume of urine produced to more than 2 litres a day.
+Post-operatively, the urologist will also encourage a high fluid intake to keep the daily volume of urine produced to more than 2 liters a day.
 By and large, this procedure is safe.
-Some risks that can be associated with all surgical procedures are the possibilities of bleeding (1%) and infection, sometimes requiring blood transfusion.
+Some risks that can be associated with all surgical procedures are the possibilities of bleeding (1%) and infection, sometimes requiring a blood transfusion.

 Some patients have prolonged leakage of urine from the flank site, requiring ureteric stenting.
 Fever, if present, will require a change in antibiotic.